 If you love singing and being part of exciting live performances, possess a basic knowledge of music notation and would like to work with over 100 others who share your passion, consider joining the Springfield Symphony Chorus!
 It’s a great way to meet new people and keep music in your life!

-For the upcoming 2016-2017 concert season, the Springfield Symphony Chorus will perform with the SSO on the following dates:
+For the current concert season, the Springfield Symphony Chorus will perform with the SSO on the following dates:

 Springfield Symphony Chorus Director